SaahilClaypool/MiniAgent/README.md

 4. Run the project using `dotnet run`.

 Further configuration or specific instructions might be required depending on the intended use case.

+## Environment Variables

+The following environment variables are used by this application:

+- `Chat:Endpoint`: The endpoint URL for the chat service.
+- `Chat:ApiKey`: The API key for authenticating with the chat service.
+- `Chat:LargeModel`: The name or identifier of the large chat model to use.
+- `Chat:SmallModel`: The name or identifier of the small chat model to use.
+- `Chat:SearchModel`: The name or identifier of the chat model to use for search operations.